 Files that were deleted in the Cloud storage are non-recoverable or non-restorable.

-The event auto-upload feature is only available to Cloud-compatible cameras (except DR650GW).
+The live event upload feature is only available to Cloud-compatible cameras (except DR650GW).
 Once this feature is activated and set according to the user's preference, the camera will automatically upload event files only into separate Cloud storage, as long as the camera is "Cloud-connected" at the time of event detection.

 NOTE: For free plan users, event files automatically uploaded in this storage remain saved for seven days and will be automatically deleted thereafter.
 For paid Cloud plan subscribers, these files expire after thirty days of being automatically uploaded.
 Users can delete files that are stored in this storage location.